thaolt/wreni/README.md

 ## How it can be used

-First, a Wren class must be `foreign` and extended for `FFI` (just a dummy empty class for marking lazy loading foreign methods at runtime).
+First, a Wren class must be `foreign` and extended from `FFI` class (just a dummy empty class for marking lazy loading foreign methods at runtime).

 ```wren
 foreign class Raylib is FFI {